 - Investigating the Christian Heritage

-Sean M. Wright, the Literary History of Mr Shelock Holmes how the appearance of a brilliant London detective, who kept his cigars in the coal scuttle, his unanswered correspondence pinned to his mantle piece with a jack-knife, who occasionally injected himself with a 7% solution of cocaine, became the preeminent investigative genius by whom all other detectives are measured.
+Sean M. Wright, the Literary History of Mr. Sherlock Holmes how the appearance of a brilliant London detective, who kept his cigars in the coal-scuttle, his unanswered correspondence pinned to his mantlepiece with a jack-knife, who occasionally injected himself with a 7% solution of cocaine, became the preeminent investigative genius by whom all other detectives are measured.

 Beginning in 1901 to his latest appearance in 2003, more celluloid has been used to record the exploits of Sherlock Holmes than for any other person in the history of the world, outside of Jesus Christ.
-This lively discussion features incidents from the lives and careers of William Gillette, Basil Rathbone, Peter Cushing and Jeremy Brett – along with Christopher Lee, Larry Hagman and George C. Scott and includes showing of scenes from many Holmes films.
+This lively discussion features incidents from the lives and careers of William Gillette, Basil Rathbone, Peter Cushing, and Jeremy Brett – along with Christopher Lee, Larry Hagman, and George C. Scott and includes a showing of scenes from many Holmes films.

 Steel True, Blade Straight – The Life of Sir Arthur Conan Doyle